The misconstrued Gospel passage

 presence of the other disciples), continues with the

-I shall give you the keys of the kingdom of the heavens, and
+I shall give you the keys of the realm of the heavens, and

-heavens, and whomsoever you shall unbind on earth, shall be
+heavens, and whosoever you shall unbind on earth, shall be

 unbound in the heavens.”